 In Part 1 of this three-part blog, I talked about where to start with your training plan, and the oft-overlooked step of setting simple goals.
 Here, I’ll discuss scheduling, common training methods, and documentation.
 Make a Schedule and Stick to It If you are in the restaurant business, you already know how important it is [...]

 You’ve just opened the doors to your restaurant and had a great first week.
 But you know that more of your potential customers are at home, hungry, and searching Google for a great place to eat dinner.
-A website for your restaurant will let customers find you on Google.
-Here are three tips on what [...]
+A website for your restaurant will make it easier for a potential customer to find out that you [...]